Home » Career Guidance » The Ultimate Guide to Pursuing a BSc in Radiology

 Job Profile | Radiographer, radiation protection specialist, X-ray technician, therapy radiographer, medical image analyst |

-Institute Name | Description | Estimated Fees |
+Institute Name | Description | Estimated Radiology Course Fees |

-AIIMS Delhi is one of the premier medical colleges in India.
+AIIMS Delhi, New Delhi | AIIMS Delhi is one of the premier medical colleges in India.
 It is duly recognised by the UGC and Medical Council of India and has secured 1st rank for the second time in the NIRF 2019 in the medical category.
 Making it a great choice to pursue Radiology courses. |

 INR 50,000/year |

-CMC Vellore was set up in 1900 by Dr MGR Medical University in Chennai, Tamil Nadu.
-CMC Vellore was ranked 3rd by the NIRF in 2019.
-It offers multiple under-graduation, and post-graduation in medicine like BSc Radiology. |
+CMC Vellore, Tamil Nadu | CMC Vellore was established in 1900 by Dr MGR Medical University in Chennai, Tamil Nadu.
+In 2019, the NIRF ranked it third.
+It offers multiple undergraduate and postgraduate programs in medicine, such as BSc Radiology. |

 INR 1,00,000/year |

-ILBS is an autonomous institute that provides an international centre of excellence for diagnosis, management, training, and research.
+Institute of Liver and Biliary Science (ILBS), New Delhi | ILBS is an autonomous institute that provides an international center of excellence for diagnosis, management, training, and research.
 It is a deemed university by the University Grants Commission. |

 INR 1,50,000/year